thefrontiergroup/standards/css.md

     :font-size 0.3em
   ```

-* Top-level numeric calculations should always be wrapped in parentheses
+* Top-level numeric calculations should always be wrapped in parentheses.
+As suggested by [Sass Guidelines](http://sass-guidelin.es/#calculations).

   ```sass
   // good